chilcano/mtls-apps-examples/3-caddy-sidecar/README.md

 date: Sun, 07 Mar 2021 16:45:15 GMT
 ```

-From your local computer using a browser:
+From your local computer using a browser call to Kuard:

 ![](../img/mtls-3-caddy-3-kuard-caddy-proxy.png)

-Open other Wetty terminal in your remote workstation and tail the caddy logs to check what is happening:
+In the Wetty terminal in your remote workstation get the caddy logs to check what is happening:

 ```sh
 CONTAINER_ID=$(docker inspect --format="{{.Id}}" caddy3)